jamieskella/monkeyaisland.github.io/README.md

 ## The Experiment

 **Monkey AIsland** is not a nostalgia project.
-It's a repeatable experiment designed to measure the capability of generative AI systems in the domain of game creation - conducted annually (or more frequently when significant frontier model updates warrant it) against a fixed creative brief.
-Each output is allowed a maximum of 3 follow-up prompts to correct any glaring issues the initial generation missed.
+It’s a repeatable experiment designed to measure the capability of generative AI systems in the domain of game creation, run whenever frontier models receive meaningful updates and anchored to a fixed creative brief.
+Each output is allowed a maximum of three follow-up prompts to correct any glaring issues the initial generation missed.

 The premise is straightforward.
 Beginning in March 2026, a generative AI system is given the same brief: produce a complete, playable point-and-click adventure game as a spiritual - and explicitly unofficial - successor to *The Secret of Monkey Island*.
 The game must include original characters, backgrounds, animations, music, script, audibly voice-acted dialogue, and a functioning puzzle chain.
 It must be narratively self-aware, breaking the fourth wall to acknowledge and satirise its own AI-generated nature.
 It is called "Monkey AIsland".